 ABOUT JEREMY FLOHR

-Intrigued by inspiring people and their personal stories, his sensitive feel for storytelling and unique eye and style as a filmmaker, Jeremy loves to keep uncovering stories the world needs to know, or better yet, to see.
+Intrigued by inspiring people and their personal stories of marginal groups; with his sensitive feel for storytelling and unique eye as a filmmaker, Jeremy keeps uncovering stories the world needs to know, or better yet, to see.